Hiking Wood Bison Trail - panoramic view

 No

-The Wood Bison Trail features 216 meters of elevation gain over its 16 km distance.
-This moderate elevation change combined with the trail's length contributes to its hard difficulty rating.
+The Wood Bison Trail features 167 to 216 meters of elevation gain over its 16 km distance.
+The elevation change is moderate, and combined with the trail's relatively flat profile, contributes to its easy-to-moderate difficulty rating.

-The Wood Bison Trail is located in Elk Island National Park, which is home to a free-roaming wood bison herd.
-While wildlife sightings cannot be guaranteed, the trail offers opportunities to observe these magnificent animals in their natural habitat.
+Yes, the Wood Bison Trail is located in Elk Island National Park, which is home to a free-roaming wood bison herd.
+The trail offers excellent opportunities to observe these magnificent animals in their natural habitat, particularly in open meadows and forest edges.

 Didn't find your answer?